Cleaner Compost: too much plastic at the Yarmouth Compost Facility

 My husband witnessed our garbage pick up (we live in Clark’s Harbour)take our compost which I do faithfully because we want to do our part in reducing garbage that goes in the landfill ,take it and just dump it with the garbage so why am I bothering if my own town doesn’t care this bothers both my husband and I .

-AnnFentonGoodwin asked about 4 years ago
+AnnFentonGoodwin asked almost 5 years ago

 Hello Ann - thank you for the question.
 I did some investigation on this and from what I understand the Town of Clark’s Harbour manages their own waste collection service and use a contractor that has a split body truck.
 This allows for separate compartments for both garbage for organics.
 So perhaps while it looked as though the organics were going into the "garbage", they were actually being put in the right place.
 Although I cannot say for certain that is what occurred in your situation, it would seem to make sense.
 For future reference or questions, you can contact the Clerk of the Town of Clark's Harbour at clerk@clarksharbour.com.